s0rg/decompose/README.md

     json file with metadata for enrichment
 -no-loops
-    remove connection loops (node to itself) from output -out string
+    remove connection loops (node to itself) from output -no-orphans
+    remove orphaned (not connected) nodes from output -out string
     output: filename or "-" for stdout (default "-") -proto string
-    protocol to scan: tcp, udp or all (default "all") -silent
+    protocol to scan: tcp,udp,unix or all (default "all") -silent
     suppress progress messages in stderr
 -skip-env string